 Original Zen Triode Amplifier

-the forgotten past of hi-fi in the 1960's before it took a major step
+the forgotten past of hi-fi in the 1960s before it took a major

-backwards from the perspective of sound quality.
-By that I mean that
+step backwards from the perspective of sound quality.
+By that I mean

-since the invention of non-discrete IC based solid state receivers,
+that since the invention of non-discrete IC based solid-state

-over all sound quality has declined when compared to the older tube
+receivers, overall sound quality has declined when compared to the

 Kids don't know what records are, and they think tubes are light bulbs.

-And quite frankly it is completely impossible to relate to the kind
+And quite frankly, it is completely impossible to relate to the

-of sound quality I'm talking about unless you've been exposed to it.
+kind of sound quality I'm talking about unless you've been exposed to

-Kind of like a man trying to imagine what it must be like to be pregnant
+it.
+Kind of like a man trying to imagine what it must be like to be

-sound stereo then you enjoy the company of approximately 98% of all
+surround-sound stereo then you enjoy the company of approximately 98% of

-the people with stereos... and I'm sorry to say that presenting this
+all the people with stereos... and I'm sorry to say that

-amplifier in a way that you can grasp (because it goes against everything
+presenting this amplifier in a way that you can grasp (because it

-you know) may be no less complicated than a pregnant man.
+goes against everything you know) may be no less complicated than a

 passion behind this idea for me comes from the desire to expose the

-this long ago but because of the unorthodox thinking required to pull
+long ago, but because of the unorthodox thinking required to pull off

 10% distortion who would take it seriously?